Naowo/PowerShell.Json.Patch/readme.md

 All JSON Patch opérations are supported, REPLACE, ADD, DELETE

-You con replace a whole array or object or specify an index or a property

 Ok so how can I configure my json patch ?

 You need a json file that contains a jsonPatch property :